-Join Jan Kabili for an in-depth discussion in this video Importing exercise files into Lightroom, part of Using Lightroom and Photoshop Elements Together.
+Join Jan Kabili for an in-depth discussion in this video Importing exercise files into Lightroom, part of Lightroom and Photoshop Elements: Integration.

 - To work along with me through this course, you can use your own photos or use the Exercise Files that I prepared for this course if you have access to them as a Lynda.com premium member.
 Either way, you'll need to import photos into a Lightroom catalog to start.
 So let me walk you through that process.
 If you're using the official Exercise Files, download them and unzip the Exercise Files folder.
 I put my folder on my desktop to make it easy to find.
 Then switch over to Lightroom to import some of the Exercise Files into a Lightroom catalog.